wekan/wami/docs/DeveloperDocs/StyleGuide.md

 ### Definitions

 - WeKan is Open Source kanban software.
-There are many different versions of WeKan for many platforms:
+There are many different versions of WeKan:
   - Meteor 2
     - Previous version of WeKan
     - https://github.com/wekan/wekan